wp-plugins/easyrotator-for-wordpress/readme.txt

 * Wizard application (for **editing** rotators) requires Adobe AIR (auto-installer included)
 * To **edit** rotators, Windows or Mac is required.
 [Linux usually works](http://www.dwuser.com/support/easyrotator/kb/linux/), but is not officially supported.

+**Please Read:**

+In order to provide a faster and more seamless editing and preview experience without having to first upload all files, the EasyRotator plugin interfaces with an external editor application (auto-installed via Adobe AIR).
+This means there are a couple minutes of additional up-front installation time versus other plugins.
+However, we're confident you'll agree with [numerous](https://wordpress.org/support/topic/extremely-easy-to-use-excellent-results) [others](https://wordpress.org/support/topic/perfect-the-result-of-a-long-search) (more [here](https://wordpress.org/support/topic/worked-first-time-3) and [here](https://wordpress.org/support/topic/the-trouble-installing-was-worth-it)) that this results in a much better editing experience.
+If you'd prefer not to install any external editor, then EasyRotator unfortunately isn't the best plugin for your needs :/

 **Important Links:**

 * [Detailed Help](http://www.dwuser.com/support/easyrotator/wordpress/)